If you are struggling to make your payments

 Speak to qualified advisers

 Many resources can give you free guidance on avoiding foreclosure.
 These resources have trained advisers who can help with budgeting, talk about options, and speak with your servicer.
 Watch out for those who makes promises and ask for payment of upfront fees.
 Such offers are likely fraudulent and against the law.
-For a list of resources, please visit the Resources for Distressed Homeowners section.

 Know your rights